UoB-COMSM0166/2025-group-28/README.md

 - **Test Statistic**: W = 7.5 for both TLX and SUS analyses
 - **Sample Size**: N = 10
 - **Significance Level**: α = 0.05
-- **Critical Value**: According to the Wilcoxon table below, the critical value for N=10 at α=0.05 is 8
+- **Critical Value**: According to the Wilcoxon table below, the critical value for N = 10 at α = 0.05 is 8

 <div align="center">